bjohnson05/BooksAndPapers/README.md

 # BooksAndPapers

+Some books, papers, articles, and links to things that are happening as our world becomes increasingly connected.

+Presented for your education, edification, entertainment, and above all to make you **THINK**.....

 ## E-Book Repository
 Here we have some books that should be used *ONLY* for my CMSI for classes.